Woody88/purescript-wai/README.md

   &nbsp;
 </p>

-This library provides a common interface for communication between web applications and web servers.
+This library provides a common interface for communication between web applications and web servers.\
+_WAI cannot be used standalone, it requires a server handler such as [warp](https://github.com/Woody88/purescript-warp)._

 ## Installation